Craigharrison79/MS1-Dental-Clinic/README.md

 ### User Stories:

-A user would split into two main types:

-- Someone who is looking for a dentist.
-    - New Customer is then broken down into a further two more categories:
-        - New to the area.
-        - Needs help with an issue.
-- Existing customer.
+A customer visiting the site is mainly looking for a dentist in the area they live or work in.
+This could have been  a recommendation by someone they know or just from searching on the Internet.

 - #### New Customer Goals